Intermesh/docker-groupoffice-development/README.md

 Group-Office docker compose
 ===========================

 This docker compose environment can be used for development.
+To improve performance on MacOS and Windows we also use Docker Sync (https://github.com/EugenMayer/docker-sync/).

 It will install these services:

 1. mariadb
 2. mailserver based on dovecot and postfix